Howard Morgan case

 The Howard Morgan case revolves around an incident that took place on February 21, 2005, in Chicago, Illinois.
 Howard Morgan, a retired officer of the Chicago Police Department, was shot 28 times by four active Chicago police officers: John Wrigley, Eric White, Timothy Finley and Nicolas Olsen.
 Morgan was accused of aggravated battery, discharging a firearm, and attempted murder; no charges were filed against the police officers.
 Morgan was found not guilty of battery or discharging a firearm in his 2007 trial; no verdict was returned on attempted murder.
 Morgan was tried a second time for attempted murder and convicted in January 2012.
 In April 2012, he was sentenced to 40 years in prison.
 His case drew outrage from activists within Chicago and around the country.
 In January 2015, departing Illinois governor Pat Quinn granted him clemency.

 Background

 In 2005, Morgan was 53 years old and lived in the North Lawndale neighborhood.
-He was a detective assigned to the Burlington Northern Santa Fe railroad—a job he began in 1992.
+He was a detective assigned to the Burlington Northern Santa Fe railway—a job he began in 1992.
 Morgan has children and grandchildren and has no criminal history.